 "Oh, my friends, let us pray much, and let obtain many prayers from others, for the poor dead; the good God will render us

 back the good we do to them a hundredfold.
-Ah! if every one knew how useful this devotion the the holy souls in purgatory is
+Ah! if every one knew how useful this devotion to the holy souls in purgatory is

-to those practise it, they would not be forgotten so often; the good God regards all that we do for them as if it were done to Himself."
+to those practice it, they would not be forgotten so often; the good God regards all that we do for them as if it were done to Himself."

 -- St. John Mary Vianney (Blessed Sacrament Book, Fr.
 Francis X. Lasance)

 The maple leaf lies crimsoned on the grass.

 Through the trees and across the russet fields there moves a mild yet bracing air that is softer and more soothing in the autumn sunshine, than at any other season.
 It seems almost a contempt of God's good gifts to stay indoors during these fine days of mellowed and colorful beauty.
 In the great outdoors, in nature's kingdom, the season of production has come to a solemn closing, and the season of rest begins.

 What a sweet living parable and likeness of death all this is!
 Death is the graduation of a soul.
 "I am come that you may have life," said the Life Giver, "and that you may have it more abundantly."
 His definition of death, therefore, is: the entrance into a fuller life.
 The seed of the forest falls when it is ripe.
 The Reaper divine takes the soul when to Him it has reached its best development.
 That soul has answered every question which the Master put before it; the intellect saw each problem, and the will freely accepted or rejected; every answer created new form of development in that soul and the finished product, the character, was ripened for eternity.
 Then came the death-bed Graces, the clearer seeings, and the final endorsement or the cancellation of the entire life-work.
 Another soul is homeward gone.
 So passes the deathless spirit of man.
 Thus the good soul finds that single step, called death – strangely enough, a glad going-home.